Far Cry 3: Gameplay design

 The team avoided creating distinct levels.
-As opposed to traditional game design – in which designers carefully calculated where and how to place environmental objects on a grid – the team instead experimented with dynamic cover design and utilized an algorithm provided by the Dunia Engine to quickly procedurally generate the layout of a large area.
+As opposed to traditional game design, in which designers carefully calculated where and how to place environmental objects on a grid, the team instead experimented with dynamic cover design and utilized an algorithm provided by the Dunia Engine to quickly procedurally generate the layout of a large area.
 The team would then manually adjust the placement of different objects and test the output.
-By avoiding repeating patterns, this enabled the world to be unpredictable and realistic, and allowed dynamic wildlife and enemy encounters to remain fresh even when players explore the same area again.
+By avoiding repeating patterns, the world would be unpredictable and realistic, and allowed dynamic wildlife and enemy encounters to remain fresh even when players explore the same area again.
 Spaces are created to be logical and grounded.
-For instance, some enemy outposts are sites of industries, crucial for the pirates to operate at Rook Islands.
-The team wanted players to believe that the spaces they explore "[exist] for a reason" within the game – not merely for gameplay purposes – and these efforts at creating a civilization helped increase the game world's credibility.
+For instance, some enemy outposts are sites of industries that would be crucial for the pirates to operate at Rook Islands.
+The team wanted players to believe that the spaces they explore "[exist] for a reason" within the game, not merely for gameplay purposes, and these efforts at creating a civilization helped increase the game world's credibility.
 When creating the world's space, the game was inspired by The Elder Scrolls series and Red Dead Redemption in how these series reward players with progression.
 However, the team wished to avoid repetitiveness in gameplay, and created over 250 different hostile encounters and a system that remembers each encounter and only recycle it after extended play.
 The team believed that this helped raise the diversity of the experience.